Understanding Election Betting Odds

 Just like a sporting event, presidential betting odds are set to reflect the likelihood an outcome occurs as well as where the betting public is putting its money.
 If bookmakers view a candidate is unlikely to win, they will see long odds.
-Conversely, the favorites’ odds will be much shorter.
+Conversely, the favorites' odds will be much shorter.

-Betting on the 2020 presidential election winner is perhaps the most straightforward way to wager.
+Betting on the 2024 presidential election winner is perhaps the most straightforward way to wager.
 Bookmakers assign lines to every candidate, and a bettor wins if his or her choice gets elected.
-President Trump, who is essentially guaranteed his party’s nomination due to widespread support from conservatives, is the favorite overall.
-For the past year, even through impeachment, most top sportsbooks have listed his odds around even money all the way to -150.
+President Biden, who is essentially guaranteed his party's nomination, is an early favorite, as is his vice president, Kamala Harris, because of Biden's age and a belief he might serve only one term.